Language: EN

 The DOWHILE loop

-The DO-WHILE loop is the “brother” of the WHILE loop, and its operation is very similar.
+The DO-WHILE loop is the “sibling” of the WHILE loop, and its operation is very similar.

 The difference is that in the DO-WHILE loop the condition is checked after executing the body of the loop.
-Therefore, the loop is executed at least once.
+Therefore, the loop executes at least once.

 programacion-bucle-do-while